 INTRODUCTION

-AJ Power Ltd No.1 Retirement & Death Benefits Scheme (the “Scheme”) from 6 April 2015.
+Government requirements apply to defined contribution pension arrangements like the AJ Power Ltd No.1 Retirement & Death Benefit Scheme (the “Scheme”) from 6 April 2015.
 These were designed to help members achieve a good outcome from their pension savings.

-- The investment options in which members’ funds are invested (this means the “default arrangement” and other funds members can select or have assets in, such as self-select or legacy funds);
+• The investment options in which members’ funds are invested (this means the “default arrangement” and other funds members can select or have assets in, such as self-select or legacy funds);

-- The requirements for processing financial transactions;
+• The requirements for processing financial transactions;

-- An illustration of the cumulative effect of these costs and charges;
+• An illustration of the cumulative effect of these costs and charges;

-- A value. for members’ assessment; and
+• A value for members’ assessment; and

-- Trustee knowledge and understanding.
+• Trustee knowledge and understanding.

-This statement covers the period from 1st January 2021 to 31st December 2021.
+This statement covers the period from 1st January 2023 to 31st December 2023.

 The Trustees are committed to having high governance standards, to monitor the controls and processes in place in connection with the Scheme’s investments and administration.
 The pension arrangement is a Defined Contribution Occupational Money Purchase scheme and is a wholly insured arrangement via Aegon.
 This means that all the relevant administration, other services and investment funds are provided by Aegon.
 The scheme was set up and operates under a Trust Deed and Rules originally dated 1st August 2003.